jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In summary, we achieved an extremely concise, adaptive and highly parallel FMM implementation by leveraging JAX's just-in-time compilation.
-The code performs well, even for non-uniform charge distributions and performance can be fine-tuned through a variety of parameters.
-With JAX-intrinsic features like autodiff, exciting future applications such as coupling the FMM solver to inverse-design problems or machine-learning tasks can also be handled with ease.
+The code performs well at moderate accuracies, even for non-uniform charge distributions and performance can be fine-tuned through a variety of parameters.
+With JAX-intrinsic features like autodiff, exciting future applications such as coupling the FMM solver to complex inverse-design problems or machine-learning tasks can also be handled with ease, as demonstrated with a simple inverse-design problem.

-One major drawback currently is long setup times due to jit-compilation.
-However, numerous improvements to the code are already in development: Fast Wigner-matrix assembly routines like those presented in \cite{Dachsel2006,Wang2022} can be used to compute rotation matrices on-the-fly for efficient $\mathcal{O}(p^3)$ rotation-based transformations.
-This is expected to significantly decrease compilation- and runtimes, particularly for high expansion orders $p$.
-Furthermore, the splitting could be generalized even further, for example each level $l$ could have its own number of splits $s_l$.
-As a result, complicated geometries would be handled much more efficiently.
-Additionally, multi-GPU parallelism could be implemented via the \texttt{jax.sharding} module.
-Finally, volume or kernel independent FMM formulations might be investigated in the future.